Tina3399/KFC_Clone/README.md

 - JavaScript

 ## Features
+- User signup and login page with validation
+- Users can add products to their cart and can manage product quantity.
+- Users can remove products from the cart.
+- Users can filter the products according to their price.
 - Responsive design for desktop and mobile devices
-- User authentication and registration
-- Product details page with images, descriptions, and reviews
-- Shopping cart and checkout system
-- Order history and tracking

 ## Demo
 You can see a live demo of this KFC clone at [https://kfc-clone-kukdukoo.netlify.app/].